Conveuropean logo

 Killarney Ireland

-In September last year K. came to Dublin to visit me and we rented a car, head down to the south west of Ireland and visited the famous Ring of Kerry.
-I heard before this area was one of the most beautiful parts of the country and the people were right, the landscapes were astounding!.
-When we were going around the ring we stop in this spot where I was able to take this nice picture that shows just a glimpse of how nice is the area.
+In September last year, K. came to Dublin to visit me, and we rented a car, headed down to the southwest of Ireland and visited the famous Ring of Kerry.
+I had heard before that this area was one of the most beautiful parts of the country, and the people were right; the landscapes were astounding!
+When we were going around the ring, we stopped in this spot where I was able to take this nice picture that shows just a glimpse of how nice the area is.

 Old Titanic Pier in Cobh